-Where a supplier / contractor is likely to have some contact with children, young persons or vulnerable adults during the contract, the specification must require the supplier / contractor to have implemented robust Safeguarding procedures.
+Where a supplier is likely to have some contact with children, young persons or vulnerable adults during the contract, the specification must require the supplier to have implemented robust Safeguarding procedures.
+Please see the Safeguarding Children, Young People and Vulnerable Adults Policy (Section 9.2) for further information.